sergi-mg/Detecting-Unreliable-Sources-in-a-Complex-World-a-Signed-Network-Navigation-Model/README.md

 #### optimized_code.py

-This script contains the code used to simulate the system using different exploration strategies, node definition heuristic rules, and biases.
+This script contains the code used to simulate the system using different exploration strategies, node definition heuristic rules, network topologies, and biases.
 The corresponding strings must be used to identify each case.
 The following function is used to run the simulations and save the data.
 The rest of the functions are internal, and their documentation can be found in the script.